Dr. Ronald B. Standler

 Copyright Law

-I am licensed to practice law in Massachusetts, and admitted to practice in all state and federal courts in Massachusetts, as well as admitted to practice at the U.S. Supreme Court.
+Since 1998, I am licensed to practice law in Massachusetts.
+I am admitted to practice in all state and federal courts in Massachusetts, as well as the U.S. Supreme Court.

 I concentrate in copyright law, particularly as applied to: